zzzprojects/EntityFramework-Extensions/docs/pages/faq/contact-us.md

 - If you want a more personal answer
 - If your question is not suited for Stack Overflow
-- If you message contains private information
+- If your message contains private information

 ## I think I've found a bug!
 What should I do?
 The best way to report an issue is using the [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues)